CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

 Python will be done by creating and running scripts.
 A Python script is a set of instructions written in a language that the Python interpreter understands.
 The script is written in a text editor and run against the Python interpreter.

-1. First make sure that your terminal still shows the prepended project name `(pythonenv)`.
-If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab, for example:
+1. Make sure that your terminal still shows the prepended project name `(pythonenv)`.
+If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab with the `source ~/lab/pythonenv/Scripts/activate` command, for example:

     ```
-    $ cd ~/lab
-    $ source pythonenv/Scripts/activate
+    $ source ~/lab/pythonenv/Scripts/activate
     (pythonenv) $
     ```

-2. Let's create a new Python script.
-For example, use the command `echo 'print("Hello World!")' >> helloworld.py` to create a basic Python script with the file name `helloworld.py`:
+2. Let's create a Python script with a little Bash shell code snippet using the shell built-in `echo` command and redirect the output to a file named `helloworld.py` with the `echo 'print("Hello World!")' >> ~/lab/helloworld.py` command, for example:

     ```
-    (pythonenv) $ cd ~/lab
-    (pythonenv) $ echo 'print("Hello World!")' >> helloworld.py
+    (pythonenv) $ echo 'print("Hello World!")' >> ~/lab/helloworld.py
     (pythonenv) $
     ```

-3. Run the Python script by with the command `python helloworld.py`, for example:
+3. Change to the director `~/lab` with the `cd ~/lab` command and run the Python script by with the command `python helloworld.py`, for example:

     ```
+    (pythonenv) $ cd ~/lab
     (pythonenv) $ python helloworld.py
     Hello World!
     (pythonenv) $
     ```

     By putting your Python instructions into a file, it can be called at any time by the Python interpreter.
 This is key to reusing code.

 This is a basic tutorial to introduce the concepts necessary to interact with Python and execute Python applications.
 There are countless introductory Python primers of all kinds in multiple mediums to help with the syntax of Python code.
-This lab contains examples of Python code for real-world use cases.
+This lab contains examples of Python code for real-world use cases for network programmability, but more can be found in GitHub.

 Let's continue to learn more tools of the Ninja!

 ---